chat-sdk/chat-sdk-ios/README.md

 - [File Storage](https://github.com/chat-sdk/chat-sdk-ios#file-storage)
 - [Firebase UI](https://github.com/chat-sdk/chat-sdk-ios#firebase-ui)

-## Demo
+## Firebase Firestore

-- You can test the XMPP Chat SDK on the [App Store](https://itunes.apple.com/us/app/xmpp-messenger/id1218669006?ls=1&mt=8)
+If you are interested in a version of the Chat SDK that supports Firebase's new database please vote on [this issue](https://github.com/chat-sdk/chat-sdk-android/issues/148) and help us meet our target on [Paetron](https://www.patreon.com/chatsdk).

-## Help spread the word
+## Support the project

-Chat SDK is free and open source.
-If you like the project help us spread the word by:
+We would love to work full time developing the open source.
+At the moment we have to spend a substantial amount of time doing other consulting work to cover our costs.
+If you like what we're doing and would like to support us to focus more of our time on the open source project we would be very grateful.

++ Support us directly on [Paetron](https://www.patreon.com/chatsdk) 🙏
 + Giving us a Github star ⭐
 + Upvoting our page on [Product Hunt](https://www.producthunt.com/posts/chat-sdk)
++ Tweet about the project using [@chat_sdk](https://mobile.twitter.com/chat_sdk)

 ## Get involved!